micahcowan/fnord/README.md

 ```
   ] pr#0
 ```
-or restart basic with Control-RESET
+or restart BASIC with Control-RESET

-These programs have been tested on a real-life Apple //c, and via emulation on enhanced Apple //e and Apple ][+ configurations.
+These programs have been tested on a real-life Apple //c, and via emulation on enhanced Apple //e and Apple ][+ configurations (the Apple ][+ can only work well with the `LEET`, `WHABAT`, and `HLSPACES` filters, since it lacks a lowercase character set).

 Try running the `CATALOG` or `LIST` commands with a filter enabled - or just start typing away at the prompt and see what happens.